WojciechPrzerywacz/System-Zarzadzania-Spedycja/README.md

 Then you can manage your orders and drivers by adding, deleting them, or defining details needed for specific order.
-Each order is associated with driver and speditor who created it.
+Each order is associated with driver and forwarder who created it.

 ![trucks2](https://user-images.githubusercontent.com/72929154/116014059-9481a780-a633-11eb-8897-d51f894501c9.gif)